Tharunkunamalla/TMS/README.md

-# 🎯 Tournament Management System
+# 🎯 Tournament Management System - T-M-S

 The **Tournament Management System** is a comprehensive platform designed to manage and organize sporting events, ensuring smooth coordination and tracking of all games, players, and match details.
 It provides an all-in-one solution for managing tournaments, from initial player registrations to final match results.